 Winter Series registration opens

-Registration is now open.
+Each Winter Series event begins with an 11 a.m. shotgun start.
 Cost is $40 per person per event, plus a $35 cart fee per event.
+GAP reduced the field size of each event as a safety precaution in light of the COVID-19 pandemic.
 Entrants are accepted on a first-come, first-serve basis.

 The Winter Series is open to all GAP members 18 years of age or older, Philadelphia PGA Section members and golf professionals of GAP Member Clubs.
-The Winter Series began in 2008 as a way to offer players of any skill level an opportunity to compete in tournament golf during the normally quiet, offseason months.
+It began in 2008 as a way to offer players of any skill level an opportunity to compete in tournament golf during the normally quiet, offseason months.

 Celebrating Amateur Golf since 1897, GAP, also known as the Golf Association of Philadelphia, is the oldest regional or state golf association in the United States.
 It serves as the principal ruling body of amateur golf in its region.
-The Association’s 300 Member Clubs and 80,000 individual members are spread across the Eastern half of Pennsylvania and parts of Delaware, Maryland and New Jersey.
+The Association’s 288 Member Clubs and 75,000 individual members are spread across the Eastern half of Pennsylvania and parts of New Jersey and Delaware.
 The GAP’s mission is to promote, preserve and protect the game of golf.